 "Like many others, Mr. Epshteyn has received a broad, preliminary request for information from the House Intelligence Committee.
 This is a voluntary request.
 Mr. Epshteyn has not been subpoenaed nor do we anticipate that he will be.
-We have reached out to the Committee wth several follow up questions and we are awaiting their response in order to better understand what information they are seeking and whether Mr. Epshteyn is able to reasonably provide it."
+We have reached out to the committee with several follow-up questions, and we are awaiting their response in order to better understand what information they are seeking and whether Mr. Epshteyn is able to reasonably provide it."

 The White House offered no explanation for his abrupt departure.
 Although a senior Trump administration official initially told ABC News that they were “exploring opportunities within the administration” for Epshteyn, he has since joined the conservative-leaning Sinclair Broadcasting as a political analyst.

-Epshteyn grew up in Moscow and met Trump’s son Eric at Georgetown University, where he received his law degree.
-Following the campaign, he served as senior adviser to the Trump-Pence transition team and director of communications for the Presidential Inaugural Committee before joining the White House press office.
+Epshteyn grew up in Moscow and met Trump’s son Eric Trump at Georgetown University, where Epshteyn received his law degree.
+After the campaign, he served as a senior adviser to the transition team and director of communications for the Presidential Inaugural Committee before joining the White House press office.

 A frequent on-air guest during the campaign, he became well-known for combative television appearances and friction with reporters behind the scenes.